bae301764/DS_DL_HW2/README.md

 Of that I un's person; his apel's word proceed adped you wit

 세번째\
-Second Citizen: Whispered dream, what is to be dreaded.

-SICINIUS:
 Second Citizen: Whispered dream, you shall bear the justice, the people were not whether He that he come.